 - Internal, external, and skills-based analysis.

-- Operational marketing: the value offer in business.
+- Operational marketing: the value offered in business.

 - Range and typology of products/services: product portfolio.